 A resolution of at least two thirds of the Councillors at a meeting duly called for that purpose shall be required to sanction a member.

-A Councillor whose conduct or performance is the subject of concern may attend but shall not take part in any Council deliberation respecting his/her conduct or performance and if the person is the subject of a vote taken under this Code of Conduct, he/she shall not vote on the matter.
+A Councillor whose conduct or performance is the subject of concern shall not attend or take take part in any Council deliberation respecting their conduct or performance and if the person is the subject of a vote taken under this Code of Conduct, they shall not vote on the matter.

-A Councillor whose conduct or performance is the subject of concern shall be excluded from other Council deliberations pending the decision on his or her conduct.
+A Councillor whose conduct or performance is the subject of concern shall be temporarily suspended from Council including any committees on which they sit, pending the decision on their conduct.

-Any deliberation or vote taken under this Code of Conduct shall be public except in circumstances where information presented during the deliberation may be detrimental to the person whose conduct or performance is the subject of concern (e.g. information on his or her health status is presented).
+Any deliberation or vote taken under this Code of Conduct shall be public except in circumstances where information presented during the deliberation may be detrimental to the person whose conduct or performance is the subject of concern (e.g. information on their health status is presented).

 The College will not be responsible for any costs of the Councillor or Committee member whose conduct is being examined.